Russia calls off debut launch of first new space rocket design since Soviet era

 The video link showed the Angara-1.2PP rocket begin to shake in its start position at the northern Plesetsk military launch pad, but a silence descended on the Kremlin conference room as the seconds stretched out and the launch failed to go ahead.

-"The automatic system aborted the launch," Alexander Golovko, commander of Russia's Air and Space Defense Forces told Putin, who ordered a report on the cause of the delay.
+"The automatic system aborted the launch," Alexander Golovko, commander of Russia's Air and Space Defence Forces told Putin, who ordered a report on the cause of the delay.

 The development of the Angara - a new generation of rockets entirely designed and built within post-Soviet Russia's borders - is intended to break a reliance on foreign suppliers and the Baikonur launchpad Russia leases from Kazakhstan.